GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting

 \section{Introduction}

 A large number of today's technological advancements are based on extensive research in condensed matter and material physics, which bring about innovations in the field of electronics.
 The control and manipulation of electronic charge using different devices dominates the functioning of our day-to-day lives and hence it requires a constant push towards the hunt for more power-efficient devices with scalable architecture and simple configurations.
-Spintronics brings a key player along these lines, dictated by the intrinsic spin of electrons.
-The control and manipulation of this extra degree of freedom along with the charge of electrons has proved to be promising with several proof-of-concept devices, taking us a few steps closer to surpassing semiconductor junctions in mainstream technological applications.
+Spintronics brings a key player along these lines, which is dictated by the intrinsic spin of electrons.
+The tunability of this extra degree of freedom along with the charge of electrons have proved to be promising with several proof-of-concept devices, taking us a few steps closer to surpassing semiconductor junctions in mainstream technological applications.